keelancook/missions-center/cgcs-staff-information/github-flowchart.md

          3. How can a church become partners with NC Baptist?
       4. Does my church need to be revitalized?
       5. What does it mean to replant a church?
-4. Reading List: This page hosts a reading list resources for students, churches, and denominational partners.
+4. Reading List: This page hosts reading list resources for students, churches, and denominational partners.
 5. CGCS Main Website Link: This links directly to the CGCS Main Website at www.thecgcs.org.

 ## Hidden Pages
 CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
-   1. GitHub FlowChart
+   1. GitHub Flowchart
    2. CGCS Office Space Breakdown
    3. Onboarding
       1. Onboarding Manual